PREGNANCY AND DENTAL CARE: WHAT YOU SHOULD KNOW

 Here are some pointers to help you keep your mouth healthy before, during, and after pregnancy.

-It is suggested that both prospective parents have thorough dental rehabilitation during the early stages of planning a pregnancy to remove any mercury amalgam fillings, replace any other metal restorations, and avoid sources of infection.
+It is suggested that both prospective parents have a thorough dental comprehensive exam during the early stages of planning a pregnancy to avoid sources of infection.

-It should be addressed before conception since the sleep breathing condition can develop during pregnancy, leading to pre-eclampsia and perhaps early birth.
+If obstructive sleep apnoea is detected, it is a good idea to address it before conception since the sleep-breathing condition can develop during pregnancy, leading to pre-eclampsia and perhaps early birth.

 Sleep and respiratory problems may also play a role in postpartum depression.
 A proactive and well-informed approach is encouraged, so ask us about the tests used to diagnose sleep-disordered breathing and the treatment choices accessible to you when you’re planning your pregnancy.